Towards Intelligent Systems for Battery Management: A Five-Tier Digital Twin Architecture: System Design of the Digital Twin

 \subsubsection{Virtual 3D Environment Module}

-NVIDIA Omniverse serves as the foundational platform for constructing high-fidelity virtual representations of battery systems.
-USD files enable standardized geometric modeling spanning from individual cell components to complete battery system assemblies with many individual packs.
-Within this framework, this module is designed based on a USD-based 3D scene environment, which is completely programmable using a Python script to add or remove 3D objects and determine their spatial location.
-In our case, the scene graph captures the full battery hierarchy from cell to module to pack to represent a 20 kWh-level lithium-ion battery energy storage system.
+The virtual 3D environment underpins Tier 1 (Geometric) and Tier 2 (Descriptive) with NVIDIA Omniverse serving as the foundational platform for constructing high-fidelity virtual replicas of battery systems.
+As illustrated in \autoref{fig:DTframework}, this module forms the core of the Visualization Layer, where USD files enable standardized geometric modeling spanning from cell components to complete battery system assemblies with many packs.
+Within this system, this module is designed based on a USD-based 3D scene environment, which is completely programmable using a Python script to add or remove 3D objects and determine their spatial location.
+In our settings, the scene graph captures the full battery hierarchy from cell to module to pack to represent a 20 kWh-level lithium-ion battery energy storage system.
+To accelerate and standardize the construction of such virtual battery assemblies, we leverage NVIDIA SimReady assets, which provide preconfigured, simulation-ready models of cells, modules, and packs that integrate natively with the USD-based Omniverse environment.

 On top of this geometric structure of an energy storage system, the module adds a semantic schema that assigns meaning to each element.
 While the scene graph defines how cells, modules, and packs of the batteries are arranged in space, the semantic schema describes what each object represents and how it should be interpreted.
 For instance, a node can be marked as a temperature sensor, linked to the quantity it measures, and associated with a unit such as degrees Celsius.
 In this way, the schema ensures that the 3D scene is not just a geometric model but also a machine-readable map of physical roles and properties.
 To ensure that these semantic descriptions are usable across different scenarios in the digital twin, the module also fixes global coordinate frames, standardizes unit systems, records sensor locations, and assigns unique identifiers.
 These definitions make it possible to map live telemetry onto the 3D geometry without ambiguity and to exchange data consistently among different simulation and control tools.